angular/angular/aio/content/guide/architecture-services.md

 # Introduction to services and dependency injection

-*Service* is a broad category encompassing any value, function, or feature that an app needs.
+*Service* is a broad category encompassing any value, function, or feature that an application needs.
 A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.